DeeplearningYong/SetupDeepLearningBox/README.md

 Again, accepting the licenses and following the default prompts.
 You may have to press ‘space’ to scroll through the license agreement and then enter “accept”.
 When it asks you for installation paths, just press <enter>  to accept the defaults.
+For example:
 ```bash
 accept/decline/quit: accept
 Logging to /tmp/cuda-installer-2532